ElizaLo/Product-Management-and-Leadership/README.md

 <img src="https://raw.githubusercontent.com/ElizaLo/Product-Management/main/img/feedback.png" width="900" height="100">

-> Feedback is the process of helping others gain self-awareness about the impact of their actions.
+> Feedback is the process of helping others gain self-awareness about their actions and their impact

 The focus of feedback should be to help others to thrive.
 Good feedback speeds up learning and builds collaborative and engaged teams.

+Quality feedback speeds up learning, improves collaboration and increases engagement.

 A way to think about feedback that avoids this is as **'reinforcing'** or **'redirecting'**.
 In this framing, all feedback is positive.